FAQs

 Product Per Pound of Multi Base

-* These are suggested amounts only.
-Wellington suggests you conduct in house testing to determine the correct ratios for your finished products.
+*Suggested amounts only.
+Conduct in-house testing to determine correct ratios for your finished products.

 Q. Do you have instructions on how to scent the incense?